How do I change the ownership of an account or domain name?

 Some practical tips about changes of ownership:

-- The previous owner and new owner should put everything in writing between themselves.
-If a dispute arises, the new owner will need to have a sales contract or other evidence that both parties agreed to the change.
+• The previous owner and new owner must put everything in writing between themselves.
+We don’t need to see this unless a dispute arises, but if it does, the new owner will need to provide us with a sales contract or other evidence that both parties agreed to the change.

-- If you're turning over the account to someone else, you'll probably want to change the password to a temporary password at the same time you update the owner in the control panel.
-That way you won't have to tell the new owner your real password.
+• If you’re turning over the account to someone else, change the account password to a temporary password at the same time you update the owner in the control panel.
+That way you won’t have to tell the new owner your real password.
+(If the domain name you’re changing is grouped in an account with others that you aren’t changing, you’ll need to split the domain name into its own account first.)

-- If you're the previous owner and you have a credit card on file with us, and you want to make sure your card isn't charged in the future even if the new owner fails to provide a new credit card number, please contact us.
-We can make sure that your credit card is completely removed from the account.
+• If you’re the previous owner and you have a credit card on file with us, and you want to make sure your card isn’t charged in the future even if the new owner fails to provide a new credit card number, you should remove your credit card from the account.